xliu-522/SA-cSGLD/README.md

 # SA-cSGLD
-A cyclical version of a fst MCMC sampler for sparse Bayesian deep learning.
+A cyclical version of a fast MCMC sampler for sparse Bayesian deep learning.

 #### install env
 ```